Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other

 Rest in peace, my sweet, sweet boy and thank you for all the happiness you gave us.
 Thank you for visiting me in my dreams and for channeling Max!
 (Please try harder there—he needs a lot more help, bless his heart!)

 Six years was definitely not long enough.
 I will never forget you.

 Why Do We Love Our Dogs?

-There are a lot of reasons and I've come to realize every single one of them in the past 2 years!
+There are a lot of reasons and I've come to realize every single one of them in the past two years!